 In addition, starting in the 2020-2021 academic year, remote connections to these labs can also be made through your web browser.

-Guides for connecting to CIS Linux labs are hosted and maintained on the HPC Support team’s knowledge base and service desk.
+Guides for connecting to Computing Linux labs are hosted and maintained on the HPC Support team’s knowledge base and service desk.

 Grand Valley’s university IT team provides VPN (Virtual Private Network) computing services to students.
 VPN services allow users off-campus to connect securely to some University computing resources as if the student were on campus.
 As VPN services provide a higher level of security over normal connections, they are required for access to some resources.